Tech-Researchers-Club-VITC/FlappyBird-Game/README.md

 # Flappy_bird Game

 Welcome to the Gesture-Controlled FlapprBird game repository!
 This unique and entertaining game combines the classic Flappy Bird concept with cutting-edge gesture control using the Mediapipe library.
 Say goodbye to tapping your screen or keyboard – now you can control your bird's flight with hand gestures!
+This game was created with the aid of ChatGPT using sophisticated prompt engineering techniques.
 Features:

 Gesture Control: Instead of traditional controls, this game lets you navigate your bird using your hand gestures captured by your webcam.
 Raise your hand to make the bird fly higher and lower it to descend.